gvwilson/sensibleadventures/bookster/bookster.md

 The first thing Erileine thought when she woke up was, *I need a night jar.* The second was, *Something stinks,* and the third, *Where am I?*

-She opened her eyes.
-She was lying in an alley.
+The answer was an alley.
 The air was cold, damp, and heavy with the smell of last week's apple cores and chicken bones.
 The mortar in the wall beside her had crumbled with age.
 Moss and yellow pinflowers grew in the gaps.

 She sat up and rubbed her eyes.
 The left one felt odd.
 Suddenly she looked around wildly.
 Razi was gone.
 So was Lady Kembe's picture.
 This wasn't even the same alley!
 And–

-"Hello."
+"Hoy."
 She whirled around.
 The thief was standing a few strides away, his back against the wall, the book of Praczny romances in his hands.
 He closed it and cocked his head to the side.
 "You're a sight."

 "Where am I?
 Where's Razi?"
 Erileine asked, struggling to her feet.
 Her vision swam.
 Saints, but her head hurt.
 And she was hungry–no,